rgbstudios/rgbstudios.github.io/src/routes/(rgb)/blog/if-programming-languages-were-cars/+page.md

 If **HTML** was a vehicle, it would be a rock.
 It's not a programming language.

 **C#** would be a fighter plane.
 It's cool, runs fast, and beats the hell out of Java, but it can be expensive.
 It goes most places but not restricted air space (Mac)

+**Assembly** is a Ford Model T. It's old, it's simple, and it's beautiful, but you could probably use a better tool for the job.